RutujaKadam23/JavaScript/README.md

 5]Is Javascript a statically typed or a dynamically types language?
 -->JavaScript is a dynamically typed language because in dynamically typed language, the type of a variable is checked during run time in contarst to a statically typed language, where the type of variable is check during compile time.

+6]Can an anonymous function be assigned to a variable?
+-->Yes, you can assign an anonymous function to a variable.

+7]In JavaScript what is an argument object?
+-->The variables of JavaScript represent the arguments that are passed to a function.

+8]Define closure.
+-->In JavaScript, we need closures when a variable which is defined outside the scope in reference is accessed from some inner scope.

+9]What is the difference between JavaScript and JScript?
+-->Netscape provided the JavaScript language.
+Microsoft changed the name and called it JScript to avoid the trademark issue.
+In other words, you can say JScript is the same as JavaScript, but Microsoft provides it.